API Reference

 Handlers must be callables (e.g., functions) with the specified signature.

-New in version 23.0.0.
+Added in version 23.0.0.

-__call__(value: str, scheme: str) str[source]#
+__call__(value: str, scheme: str) str[source]

 Handle the URL resource value and return the result.